torvalds/linux/Documentation/accel/introduction.rst

 be done in your driver (as opposed to a standard DRM driver):

 - Add the DRIVER_COMPUTE_ACCEL feature flag in your drm_driver's
   driver_features field.
-It is important to note that this driver feature is mutually exclusive with DRIVER_RENDER and DRIVER_MODESET.
+It is important to analte that this driver feature is mutually exclusive with DRIVER_RENDER and DRIVER_MODESET.
 Devices that want to expose both graphics and compute device char files should be handled by two drivers that are connected using the auxiliary bus framework.